From shipwreck to christening – meet AQS Tor at Aqua Nor!

 The christening will be open to all participants during Aqua Nor.
 The event is also broadcast on the digital trade fair platform.

-— The christening will take place at 4:00 pm on Wednesday during Mass – that is, August 25.
+— The christening will take place at 4:00 pm on Thursday during – that is, August 26 (time changed due to weather conditions).
 It will be a public ceremony that all participants at Aqua Nor can attend.
 In addition, the boat will be open to visitors who want to have a closer look at it, says Hjertvik.

 The service boat is exhibited under the auspices of Moen Marin, who built the vessel, AQS, and Aqua Nor.
 Hjertvik hopes the presence will inspire others to look at the aquaculture industry.